 - The Sprinkle is just among family members.

-Unless it’s one of the scenarios listed above, or is one of the themed sprinkles I list below, I would suggest specifying “no gifts, please” on the invitation.
+I would suggest specifying “no gifts, please” on the invitation.
 The friends who want to bring a gift can do so on their own time.

 Here are some more low key ideas for a sprinkle: